S-A-M-J/master_thesis/README.md

 ## Installation

+0. Requirements:

+   Make sure to have cuda 12 or higher installed wherever you're running the training.

 1. Create a virtual environment with Python.
 Tested with Python 3.12 but other versions should work as well.

    ```bash